WowWeeLabs/MiP-BLE-Protocol/README.md

 Note that this is just an example, you can use any language to processes commands if you follow these steps:

 1. Convert the incoming string to ASCII
-2. Process the ASCII string and split it off into one or more HEX values
+2. Process the ASCII string and split it off every 2 characters, every two characters is a single incoming hex byte
+3. Convert each string set of hex characters into a integer value

+Process incoming integer values as you would normally based on the command protocol document.

 **Controlling MiP**